EdgarEldy/EdgarEldy/README.md

 ### Hi there 👋

 My name is Edgar Eldy, i  am a software engineer, educator and consultant based in BURUNDI.
-I love teaching programming.
+I love building apis and teaching programming.
 Welcome to my world !
 - 😎 Currently using BALL Stack : Bootstrap | Alpine.js | Laravel | Livewire
 - 🌱 Learning and creating everything
 - 😄 Pronouns: He/him